modelab/grasshopper-primer/en/1-foundations/1-2/4_wiring-components.md

 ![IMAGE](images/1-2-4/1-2-4_001c.png)
 >4.
 If you hold down CONTROL, the cursor will become red, and the targeted source will be removed from the source list.
 5. By default, a new connection will erase existing connections.
-Hold the SHIFT button while dragging connection wires to difne multiple sources.
+Hold the SHIFT button while dragging connection wires to define multiple sources.
 The cursor will turn green to indicate the addition behavior.

 ![IMAGE](images/1-2-4/1-2-4_001d.png)
 >6.
 You can also disconnect wires through the context popup menu - right click the grip of the input or output and select disconnect.